Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Don’t go all Captain Kirk on me now, dude," Lewis replied.

-"Alright well… what makes the Entity so unique? *Besides* its freedom from Substrate?"
+"Alright well... what makes the Entity so unique? *Besides* its freedom from Substrate?"

 *"Many things,"* Proximal declared, morosely.

 "It was originally formed from a human," Darcy offered.
-She was mostly squicked out by that, not to mention appalled at what had happened to a young woman whose safety had been *her* responsibility… but at the same time, she was a little proud.
+She was mostly squicked out by that, not to mention appalled at what had happened to a young woman whose safety had been *her* responsibility... but at the same time, she was a little proud.

 *"Many datasophonts have been compiled from non-Igraen sources, most of them deathworlders.
 Your species may be exceptional, but I refuse to believe that you are unique."*

 "And yet, as you said, here we are.
 You have a digital life-form that *self-assembled* out of the debris of a digitized human mind."

 "Maybe that’s it!"
 Lee chirped up.
-"Maybe the way you… compile?
+"Maybe the way you... compile?
 Is that the right word?
 Do you compile new Igraens?"

-*"We are generated by dynamically combining the… I suppose you would call it genetic, or a seed.
+*"We are generated by dynamically combining the...
+I suppose you would call it genetic, or a seed.
 Fundamental information that informs the growth and final outcome of the process.
 Two donors combine that information into a new "seed" which then flourishes into a sapient mind.
-The exact mechanics are… I don’t know them, any more than you know how your own nucleic acid resulted in* you."
+The exact mechanics are...
+I don’t know them, any more than you know how your own nucleic acid resulted in* you."

-"...Life as a dynamic terrain generator, *God…"*
+"...Life as a dynamic terrain generator, *God..."*

 "Well, maybe that process is flawed somehow?"
 Lee pressed.
-"Like… I dunno.
+"Like...
+I dunno.
 Like, I know of genetic disorders in humans that do things like result in blindness because the retina can’t produce a vital protein."

 "Or a type one diabetic!"
 Lucy agreed.